graphql/composite-schemas-spec/spec/Section 2 -- Composition.md

 }
 ```

-The `select` argument of the `@declare` directive is like the `select` argument of the `@resolve` directive GraphQL field syntax and can refer to fields relative to the current type, in this case, the `Product` type.
+The `select` argument of the `@declare` directive is like the `select` argument of the `@resolve`
+directive and consists of GraphQL field syntax that refers refer to a field relative to the
+current type, in this case, the `Product` type.

 ```graphql example
 extend type Product {